-I’m Caitlin Kelly, a National Magazine Award winner, a writer and speaker whose career includes three daily newspaper jobs and 100+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s paper.
+I’ve also produced 50+ freelance stories for The New York Times; here’s one of them, third-most-emailed of that day’s paper.

-Six of my posts have been Freshly Pressed!
-Here’s the most recent, about why we need to say thank you.
+Six of my posts have been Freshly Pressed; here’s the most recent, about why we need to say thank you.

-My new book, a memoir, is about working in an upscale suburban mall for The North Face.
+My newest book, a memoir, is about working in an upscale suburban mall for The North Face.
 It’s an honest and highly-detailed look into the nation’s third largest industry.
 You can read a sample of it here, and buy it here.
 Of course, it’s also available as an e-book.

 It was published in China in July 2013 by these publishers, and was nominated for the 2012 Hillman Prize, given annually to a work of journalism “in the service of the common good.”